 Based on your care and personal needs, there may be others who serve in a support or advocate role for you.
 Your support needs may change over time.
 Be sure to speak up about what you need, from whom, and by when.

-If needed, work at being able to accept support when it is offered and to decline it graciously when the offer or the timing of the support is not right or not needed.
+If needed, work on accepting support when it is offered and declining it graciously when the offer or the timing of the support is not right or not needed.

+Notes

 Questions?

 Your questions are important.

-Talk to your doctor, nurse, or other health care provider if you have questions or concerns.
+Talk with your doctor, nurse, or other healthcare provider if

+you have questions or concerns.

-While you are a patient on Inpatient Rehab, call: 206-598-4800
+While you are a patient on

+Inpatient Rehab, call 206.598.4800.

-After discharge, call your primary care provider or UWMC's Rehabilitation Clinic: 206-598-4295
+After discharge, call your

+primary care provider or UWMC's Rehabilitation Clinic:

+206.598.4295.